fresns/docs/wiki/en-US/guide/features.md

 ## Support multiple languages

-Multiple languages are supported from the data stream level, and various languages can be added at ease without modifying main programs, themes, plug-ins and clients.
+Multiple languages are supported from the data stream level, and various languages can be added at ease without modifying main programs, plug-ins and clients.
 It supports 187 languages in 239 countries/regions around the world (the data strategy conforms to the laws and regulations of all regions in the world), and supports any language and time zone with a simple configuration in the background.

-## Support optional engines and templates
+## Support optional engines and views

-The web engine and theme template can be separately optional and redeveloped, and multilingual SEO configuration is natively supported.
+The web engine and views can be separately optional and redeveloped, and multilingual SEO configuration is natively supported.
 No matter in which language environment you run or switch, you do not need to worry about search engine inclusion.
 It is also so flexible in operation and deployment that you can choose integrated deployment or independent deployment like App, and even support the deployment of multiple sites with the same engine or different engines, enabling differentiated operations of a set of data in multiple functional forms.

 ## Flexible technology architecture